CAMPUS WRITING CENTER

 Optional for students living off-campus, faculty, and staff.

-Flex dollars can be used at the Internet Café and the WOW Cafe during normal hours of operation.
-Students (or friends/family members) can add money to their student ID card at ncwcdining.sodexomyway.com.
+Meal plan swipes and flex dollars may be used at Blue & Gold Café for regular meals, and may also be used for meal exchange equivalencies at WOW!
+Café and Bishop Bistro.
+Students (or friends/family members) can add money to their student ID card at www.ncwcdining.sodexomyway.com.
 Student ID cards are required for all meal plan transactions.
-At ncwcdining.sodexomyway.com, students and parents may also purchase special snack packs and treats for pick up in the dining office.
+At www.ncwcdining.sodexomyway.com, students and parents may also purchase special snack packs and treats for pick up in the dining office.

-C. WOW Café: American Grill & Wingery (Flex, Credit Cards, or Cash Only)
+WOW Café: American Grill & Wingery (Flex, Meal Plan Swipe, Credit Cards, or Cash Only)

-D. Pearsall Library Internet Café (Flex, Credit Cards, or Cash Only) The Pearsall library is home to Simply-to-Go and proudly serves Starbucks, ideal for those on the run.
+Bishop Bistro (Flex, Meal Plan Swipe, Credit Cards, or Cash Only) The Pearsall library is home to Bishop Bistro and proudly serves Starbucks, ideal for those on the run.
 The menu includes freshly baked items, grab-go-sandwiches, soups and salads, bottled drinks, candy and snacks.
 A full line of Starbucks coffee and espresso drinks are available.

 More information about campus dining, including hours of operation, may be found at ncwcdining.com.

 Elizabeth Braswell Pearsall Library is a place on campus that provides print, media, and electronic resources to support both academic work and recreational needs.
 Friendly and knowledgeable library staff are eager to help students deal with technology and find the information that they need.
-The library offers comfortable study space for both independent and collaborative work and includes a Flexible Instruction lab, a Media Production lab, the Writing Center and Math Lab, and a Peer Tutoring area.
-We have over 40 computers plus laptops and iPads that you can use in the library, classrooms, or residence hall.
+The library offers comfortable study space for both independent and collaborative work and includes a flexible instruction lab, a media production lab, and the Writing Center.
+We have over 40 computers plus laptops and MacBooks that you can use in the library or use in your classes or dorm room.

 C. Interlibrary Loan

 The library offers free interlibrary loans.
 When a book or article is not available in the library, we can request it from another library for you.
-To request an interlibrary loan, talk to one of the librarians or fill out the online form at ncwc.libguides.com/interlibraryloan.
+To request an interlibrary loan, talk to one of the library staff or fill out the online form at ncwc.libguides.com/interlibraryloan.

 D. Library Assistance